Human Development and Family Science

 Students concentrate in one of five areas

 The child development concentration explores the growth and development of children (conception until adolescence) within the family system and sociocultural milieu.
 The coursework prepares students to become competent early care and education professionals, parent educators, child advocates, and early interventionists within the public, private, and non-profit sectors.
 Students participate in real-world application through lab experiences at the Child Development and Family Studies Center and internships in settings that align with the students’ career goals.
 Students who intern with a licensed teacher have the opportunity to obtain a Mississippi Pre-K–K license.
+The Child Development major is also offered online through the Center for Distance Education.

 Child Development Curriculum